devonfw-tutorials/katacoda-scenarios/jump-the-queue/step2.md

 Now you want to build the app in a second terminal.
 After all you can test the app.
+To open a second terminal click on the plus sign.
+A drop-down list will open and you click on "Open New Terminal".

 The next step is to install globally Angular CLI.
 Don't worry a second terminal will open when you execute the command.
 `npm install -g @angular/cli`{{execute T2}}